hollyjalopy/d9book/book/bq.md

 The Batch API is often used in connection with forms.
-If you\'re using a page callback, you will need to setup all the items, submit them to the batch API and then call `batch_process()` with a url as the argument.
+If you\'re using a page callback, you will need to setup all the items, submit them to the batch API, and then call `batch_process()` with a url as the argument.

 `return batch_process('node/1');`

 After the batch is complete, Drupal will send you to that url.
-E.g.
+E.g. [Selwyn, is there an example missing here?]

 More at
 <https://api.drupal.org/api/drupal/core%21includes%21form.inc/group/batch/10.0.x>

-In this example of a processing function you can see error handling, logging and tracking while retrieving files from a remote source.
+In this example of a processing function, you can see error handling, logging, and tracking while retrieving files from a remote source.
 This is fairly common when moving data between systems.
 The rest of the code is almost identical to the previous example.